keyofdeath/detr-tensorflow/README.md

 python3 train.py --help
 ```

 If no additonal parameters are used, the defaults as specified in `detr_models/detr/config.py` will be used.

+#### Via Jupyter Notebook

+If you want to execute training (e.g. on a pre-trained model) or just get a quick overview over the model architecture, you can also use the jupyter notebook `DETR.ipynb` provided in `/notebooks`.

 ## To-DOs
 - [] Include tests to verify code